dominicm00/ham/README.md

 ## Disclaimer
 Ham is a work-in-progress, and currently **does not work**.
 Please do not attempt to use Ham other than for experimental/development purposes.

+This branch is an in-progress rewrite of the original Ham project.
+The rationale behind the rewrite is in [ADR #8](docs/development/decisions/0008-creating-a-version-2.md).
+The original code is in the `legacy` branch.

 ## Introduction
 Ham is a replacement for the [Jam build system](https://swarm.workshop.perforce.com/view/guest/perforce_software/jam/src/Jam.html).
 Its primary goal is to replace [Haiku Jam](https://git.haiku-os.org/buildtools/tree/jam), as Haiku's official build system.
 However, any idiomatic Jam project should also work with Ham.